 As you know or can imagine, chemicalscan cause roaches of all species to die.
 Chemical contamination is a particularly insidious problem because when roaches die, the chemicals they got on them or into them become part of the environment.
 This will happen in your colony too unless you remove their bodies quickly.
 Insecticides probably don’t change after ingestion.
 In fact, they are made to be persistent in the environment.
 After all, they wouldn’t do much good if they evaporated in five minutes or were carried away with ease.
 So manufacturers make them so they stick around, and they do this in a number of ways.
 Roaches that nibble on a dead bin-mate, as roaches do, may themselves die from the toxin.
 Then the next roach to come along that takes a bit will die too.
 This can be repeated again and again, particularly in small spaces…such as your Dubia colony.

-The recommendation is to clean the sick colony thoroughly and stock the enclosure with new harborage, food and water, etc. Remove the dead bodies as soon as you find them.
-Ideally this will be several times a day.
+The recommendation is to clean the sick colony thoroughly and stock the enclosure with new harborage, food, water, etc. Remove the dead bodies as soon as you find them.
+Ideally, this will be done several times a day.
 If that’s not possible, aim for once in the morning and once at night.
 24 hours is too long to wait.
-By then any cleaning insects you may have in your enclosure will have started eating the body, and other roaches may have started to do the same.
+By then, any cleaning insects you may have in your enclosure will have started eating the body, and other roaches may have started to do the same.
 The deaths will continue until this cycle is broken.
 There are diminishing returns of course and it won’t perpetuate forever, but the best, fastest way to break the cycle is to quickly remove chemically contaminated dead roaches.

 After the cleanup, focus on avoidance.
 Don’t use any household cleaners like bleach or Ajax or germ killer or whatever on your bin or any items you put inside the bin.
 You can run bowls and such through the dishwasher because the water is so hot and cleaning so thorough that residue is removed, but the same cannot be said for hand-washing.
 If you use soap to wash your enclosure, consider an “ecologically friendly” one with no harmful chemicals.
 Soap residue stays on the things you wash.
 It may not harm people, but insects are a different matter.
 Many cleaning products contain bactericides and other chemicals designed to kill organisms that are not people, and you should not assume those chemicals are safe for insects.
 In fact, you should probably assume that they are not.